 Tau Epsilon Phi is a proud member of the North American Inter-fraternity Conference.
 As such the Fraternity is in support of the NIC efforts to improve Health & Safety on college campuses.

 Based upon the NIC guidelines, the Grand Council of Tau Epsilon Phi adopted the following risk management policy.

-This policy was adopted by the Grand Council on January 6, 2019 and goes into effect on August 1, 2019.
-For the purposes of this policy, the term chapter shall also apply to all colonies of Tau Epsilon Phi.
+For the purposes of this policy, the term chapter shall also apply to all provisional chapters of Tau Epsilon Phi.
 In any activity or event sponsored or endorsed by a chapter of Tau Epsilon Phi,including those that occur on or off chapter premises:

 - The chapter, members, and guests must comply with all federal, state, and local laws.
 No person under the legal drinking age may possess, consume, provide, or be provided alcoholic beverages.

 - Chapters, members, and guests must follow the federal law regarding illegal drugs and controlled substances.
 No person may possess, use, provide, distribute, sell, and/or manufacture illegal drugs or other controlled substances while on chapter premises or at any activity or event sponsored or endorsed by the chapter.

 - Alcoholic beverages must either be: (1) provided and sold on a per-drink basis by a licensed and insured third-party vendor (e.g., restaurant, bar, caterer, etc.); or (2) brought by individual members and guests through a bring your own beverage (“BYOB”) system.
 The presence of alcohol products above 15% alcohol by volume (“ABV”) is prohibited on any chapter premises or at any event, except when served by a licensed and insured third-party vendor.